ygorcosta/wedeploy.com/node/electric/src/pages/tutorials/lsna/download-sample/index.md

 #### {$page.title}

-First, you'll download a folder that contains the necessary to build your messaging app.
+First, you'll download a folder that contains the necessary files to build your messaging app.

 Open up a terminal and run this command: